 Data recovery toolkit to the rescue

 Some strains of ransomware are known to delete the original files after the encryption routine has been completed.
 As hostile as this activity appears, it can play into your hands.
 There are applications designed to revive the information that was obliterated because of malfunctioning hardware or due to accidental removal.
-The tool called Data Recovery Pro by ParetoLogic features this type of capability therefore it can be applied in ransom attack scenarios to at least get the most important files back.
-So download and install the program, run a scan and let it do its job.
+The tool called Stellar Data Recovery features this type of a capability and therefore it can be applied in ransom attack scenarios to at least get the most important files back.
+So use the app to get an idea of what data can be restored and let it do the recovery job.
+Here is a step-by-step walkthrough:

 Revise your security status